kubedb/cli/docs/concepts/redis.md

 # Redis

 ## What is Redis
-A `Redis` is a Kubernetes `Third Party Object` (CRD).
+A `Redis` is a Kubernetes `Custom Resource Definitions` (CRD).
 It provides declarative configuration for [Redis](https://redis.io/) in a Kubernetes native way.
 You only need to describe the desired database configuration in a Redis object, and the KubeDB operator will create Kubernetes objects in the desired state for you.

 ## Redis Spec
 As with all other Kubernetes objects, a Redis needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.
 Below is an example Redis object.